tekdemo/handy-scripts/README.md

 Ancient, probably no longer functioning script.
 Posted because it contains some of the performance tweaks I set up.
 I had configured the server to run from a ramdisk, with a differential disk sync every 3 minutes.
 The cool thing that this did is

-A Gave a 10x performance boost, since Minecraft was heavily disk bound B made recovery from griefing or crashes very, very simple, and cheap (1000 "full" backups was only 5-10x the world size)
+1. Gave a 10x performance boost, since Minecraft was heavily disk bound
+2. made recovery from griefing or crashes very, very simple, and cheap (1000 "full" backups was only 5-10x the world size)

 Since these techniques are pretty universally cool, I thought I'd share.